SELECTION OF THE HEAD OF STATE

 All the lower house representatives of all the Parliaments in Australia will have a combined vote within 15 minutes of the last candidate’s speech, to vote out their least preferred candidate.

-By that completion of that time period, their secret vote will placed in a ballot box in the chamber and will be immediately counted by 3 members of the State Electoral Commission.
-If the parliamentarian has not voted within that 15 minute time-frame, they will have been considered to have abstained for that round.
+By that completion of that time period, their secret vote will placed in a ballot box and will be immediately counted by 3 members of the State Electoral Commission in each respective chamber.

-Once the vote is proclaimed by the Speaker of the House, the lower house parliamentarians will be given exactly 15 minutes to cast their next vote, to vote out the next candidate, using the same procedure as outlined above.
-At the end of that 15 minute period the voting in that round is closed and tallied, and next candidate is rejected.
+Once the vote is proclaimed by the Speaker of the House, MPs in the various Lower Houses, will be given exactly 15 minutes to cast their next vote, to vote out the next candidate, using the same procedure as outlined above.

 This will continue until two final candidates remain.
+These two candidates will be HoS and Deputy / Vice HoS.

 THE FINAL VOTE WILL BE FOR THE HEAD OF STATE

-Of the two candidates remaining there will be a final vote for the Head of State.
+Of the two candidates remaining there will be a final vote FOR the Head of State.

-The Speaker will remind the parliamentarians of the lower houses that they are now voting for the Head of State of Australia.
+The Speaker will remind the parliamentarians of the Lower Houses that they are now voting for the Head of State of Australia.

 The person who receives the majority of votes will become the Head of State.
 The person who receives the minority vote will be the Deputy Head of State.

 Each parliamentarian has now 15 minutes to cast their ballot.
-Once cast the SEC will tally the vote.
-Before the Head of State is announced the SEC will formally advise the Speaker of the House of Representatives, the Prime Minister and the Leader of the Opposition, and once that is done, the Speaker can formerly announce the Head of State and the Deputy Head of State.
+Once cast the AEC will tally the vote.
+Before the Head of State is announced the AEC will formally advise the Speaker of the House of Representatives, the Prime Minister and the Leader of the Opposition, of the result.

-IN THE EVENT OF A TIED VOTE
+IN THE EVENT OF A TIED VOTE:

-In the event of another tie, the Prime Minister may make the final selection from the two remaining candidates.
-This must be done within the hour of the second vote being declared a tie.
-The PM may further consult with either or both candidates or ayone else, before advising the Speaker of the House of his deciding vote.
+In the event of another tie, the Prime Minister may make the final selection from the two remaining candidates.This must be done within an hour of the second vote being declared a tie.

 COMMONWEALTH OF AUSTRALIA